How Strong Is Paracord Really?

 Military Paracord Strength Ratings

 There are a lot of rope products that go under the name paracord.
-When talking about “real” paracord though, we are usually referring to military-issued paracord.
+When talking about “real” paracord, though, we usually refer to military-issued paracord.
 These are labeled with the code MIL-C-5040H.

-There are six types of military paracord and each has specific physical properties.
+There are six military paracord types, each with specific physical properties.
 Type III paracord, also called 550 paracord, is the most popular with survivalists.

 TypeMinimum strengthMinimum elongationMinimum length per pound of cordCore yarnsSheath structure